Find a Western Exterminator near you

 Odorous house ants are not very big in terms of size, but their colonies can be quite large.
 Once one of the colony’s scouts have found a source of food, such as something sweet on your kitchen counter, the scout ants will lay down a trail for others to follow.
 Before long an entire colony of ants will be inside your home.
 This can be a big problem and be unsanitary around food preparation surfaces.

 An odorous house ant is a member of the tapinoma sessile species of ant.
-Odorous house ants are also known as stink ants, coconut ants, or sometimes simply OHA’s.
+Odorous house ants are also known as stink ants or coconut ants.
 They are brown or black in color and only about 1.5-3mm in length total, which makes them a very tiny species of ant.

 The odorous house ant has a hierarchical system with a queen who is in charge of producing the young, workers and scouts who provide food for the queen, take care of the eggs and seek out food away from the nest.
 Colonies can range in size from a few hundred to tens of thousands.